 A University of Manchester study published in Cambridge Journal confirmed that low stomach acid is more to blame than too much stomach acid for the common indigestion symptoms associated with aging.

-What makes some people able to handle the occasional gastronomical indulgence while others seem doomed to pay a … Read More
+What makes some people able to handle the occasional gastronomical indulgence while others seem doomed to pay … Read More

 Gastritis is a general term for inflammation of the stomach lining.
 There are so many different types of gastritis, however, that it is difficult to come up with a single gastritis definition.